 Instructions

-- Prepare your vegetables.
-Chop the garlic and chilis very finely.
-Cut the baby corn into bite-sized pieces.
-Slice the jalapeno thinly on the diagonal.
+- Prepare the Main Ingredients: Chop the garlic and chilis very finely.2 Cut the baby corn, long beans, carrots, and jalapeno pepper into bite-sized pieces.
+Cut the chicken thighs into bite-sized pieces, trimming fat as needed.
 Remove the holy basil leaves from the stems.

 Shey